Jatin-Kamboj/vue-news-app-voice-search/README.md

-# This is a new search app creates in vue.js
+# This is a news search app creates in vue.js

 ## Project setup